 With that in mind, please share your feedback on the things we are doing well and/or how tutoring services can be more effective.
 We appreciate your time and value your input.
 Please use the online Tutor Feedback Form for your suggestions.

-Tutoring services for all subjects can be found in the Student Success Center, on the upper level of the Miner Memorial Library.
-Please check in at the desk on arrival.
-Online tutoring is available at kcc.tutorocean.com.
+Tutoring Services can be found in the Student Success Center, on the upper level of the Miner Memorial Library.
+Schedules for specific subjects can be found below.
+Please check in on arrival – no appointment is necessary.

-You can also submit your papers online for writing help at kcc.tutorocean.com.
-Typically, you will receive feedback within 24 hours, Monday through Thursday (submissions received Friday, Saturday, Sunday or over breaks may take longer).
-Visit kcc.tutorocean.com to get started.
+You can also submit your papers online for writing help.
+Typically, you will receive feedback within 24 hours, Monday through Thursday (submissions received Friday and over weekends and breaks may take longer).
+Visit kcc.libguides.com/tutoringhelp to get started.